gpsinsight/golang-interview-challenge/README.md

 <p></p>

-- Search the repo for `TODO:` tags (there should be two) and follow the instructions
+- Search the repo for `TODO:` tags (there should be four) and follow the instructions

 ### Running locally